Quick Links

 Appointment Of First Auditor Of The Company

 Appointing an auditor is a must to keep your finances honest and legal.
 An auditor checks your books, spots issues, and builds trust with investors or banks.
 The Companies Act, 2013, lays out clear rules for this, covering the first auditor (right after its incorporation) and ongoing ones.
-We’ll explain it simply, with steps and tips.

 Why Appoint an Auditor?